akouz/HBus/README.md

 ## Introduction

 HBus is a wired home automation interface.
 Nodes made as simple and as cheap as possible.
 Minimum requirement - Arduino Pro Mini (Atmega 328P) with 78L05 regulator and a CAN transceiver.
+Alternatevily, dedicated [HBbus modules](https://github.com/akouz/HBnode/tree/main) can be used, [HBnode Pro Mini](https://github.com/akouz/HBnode/tree/main/AVR64DD32/Hardware/Pro_mini) or [HBnode Nano](https://github.com/akouz/HBnode/tree/main/AVR64DD32/Hardware/Nano); those module can update their firmware via HBus.

 Once configured, HBus system is self-contained, eg it can operate without any host or server, like KNX, C-Bus or Velbus.

 ## Basics